shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "No, there is none.
 I don't know how they did this, but it must be one powerful heirloom."

-"Indeed," Awoomoon folded the wolfskin.
+"One powerful heirloom, indeed."
+Awoomoon folded the wolfskin.
 "Get a search party, search the entire town.
 We're looking for an orange cat.
 When you find her, bring her back here to me."

 The wolf guard bowed.
 "It will be my honor to bring you her head."